For best experience please turn on javascript and use a modern browser!

 • Profile

-As a scientist, I work on model-based cognitive neuroscience projects that leverage ultra-high resolution neuroimaging techniques, particularly 7 Tesla (T) MRI, to investigate the structure and function of small subcortical nuclei involved in learning and decision-making.
-My research aims to bridge cellular-level findings from animal studies to mesoscopic-scale insights into the human midbrain and striatal functional neuroanatomy.
-In addition to structural and functional imaging, I employ 7 T quantitative MRI to map subcortical vasculature, investigating its physiology and the venous contribution to the BOLD (Blood Oxygen Level Dependent) signal—a key factor in advancing our understanding of neural activity in the human subcortex.
+As a scientist, I work on model-based cognitive neuroscience projects that leverage ultra-high field magnetic resonance imaging (MRI), particularly 7 Tesla (7T) MRI, to investigate the structure and function of small subcortical nuclei involved in learning and decision-making.
+My research aims to bridge cellular-level findings from animal models with mesoscopic-scale insights into the functional neuroanatomy of the human midbrain and striatum.
+In addition to structural and functional imaging, I am working towards using 7 T quantitative MRI to map subcortical vasculature, investigating its physiology and the venous contribution to the BOLD (blood oxygen level dependent) signal—a key factor in advancing our understanding of neural activity in the human subcortex.

 • Research